 There are many reasons for Northern Vietnam to be your destination of a lifetime.
 With a wide range of diversity in the landscape as well as in culture authenticity, Northern Vietnam has everything to offer in any time of year.
 Are you ready to discover the place known as a destination for true travelers?
 We’ll show you all the best places to visit, things to do, accompanied by a comprehensive itinerary and detail map.

 Northern Vietnam Overview

-Northern Vietnam shares border with China to the north, Laos to the West and the sea to the east.
+Northern Vietnam shares a border with China to the north, Laos to the West and the sea to the east.
 Let’s list the things that Northern Vietnam are known for:

 - Northern Vietnam is also the place where the highest peak in Indochina – Fansipan is located.

-- Northern Vietnam sees the most diverse in number of ethnic groups living here with at least more than 30 groups are residing in Northwest Highlands only.
+- Northern Vietnam sees the most diverse in a number of ethnic groups living here with at least more than 30 groups are residing in Northwest Highlands only.

 - Northern Vietnam was featured as the World’s Top 10 Destinations by Tripadvisor many times.

 How much time do you need for the Northern Vietnam travel plan?

 With the largest area, Northern Vietnam is a vast region featuring many destinations worthy of your trip.
 So the duration of your trip depends on how many destinations you wish to visit.